 What do I mean by that?
 He has painted everybody – politicians, artists, poets, musicians (Dublin is a great music town), architects, sportsmen, scientists.
 To be painted by Ballagh is an event.
 He negotiates the marriages of two minds – sitter and artist – with revelatory tact.
 He has left a record of Dublin at a certain era that is and will be an extraordinary window into the life of this city.
 Ballagh’s Dublin.

 Robert Ballagh can be compared to Holbein

 Just down the road here is the Frick Collection.
 You can go in and see the Holbeins.
 Holbein tells you about every character in the court of Henry the Eighth.
 Anne Boleyn looks as if she just sat down yesterday.
-The great Ambassadors in the painting of that name are to me ofte more alive than the people looking at them.
+The great Ambassadors in the painting of that name are to me often more alive than the people looking at them.
 Holbein gives you eyes that see microscopically.
 Such intensity of perception makes the subject almost unreal.
-It’s as if an hallucination had beeN materialized.
+It’s as if a hallucination had been materialized.

 Why do I mention Holbein?
 Because – I’m not fooling – Ballagh’s technical gifts are just as perfect.
 With that hyper-vision, the unceasing appetite for perfection, every feature, every smooth cheek, every furrow and the light in every eye is posed and re-made.
 Vision become visionary, his sitter held in an intense, intimate grip.

 Robert is one of the few people of major visual arts gifts who didn’t leave.
 He showed it was possible to make a living as an artist in Dublin.
 His reputation has gone far beyond city limits.
 He’s known and respected all over Europe.